 Christin Ditchfield is an author, conference speaker, and syndicated radio host passionate about calling women to a deeper life — the kind of life that’s found in a deeper relationship with Jesus Christ.

 For over twenty-five years, Christin has been encouraging women who love Jesus, teaching them to walk with Him on a daily basis, so that they can experience a richer, deeper, more meaningful relationship with Him.

 As a professional freelance writer, Christin has written dozens of best-selling gospel tracts and hundreds of articles, essays, and columns for national and international magazines, such as Focus on the Family, Sports Spectrum (then a publication of Discovery House / RBC Ministries), and Power For Living.
 For three years, she wrote the “Everyday Theology” column for Today’s Christian (a publication of Christianity Today).
-She is the author of 70 books, translated into a dozen languages, including A Family Guide to Narnia, A Family Guide to the Bible, The Three Wise Women: A Christmas Reflection, A Way With Words, and What Women Should Know About Letting It Go.
+She is the author of more than 70 books, translated into a dozen languages, including A Family Guide to Narnia, A Family Guide to the Bible, The Three Wise Women: A Christmas Reflection, A Way With Words, and What Women Should Know About Letting It Go.

 Christin speaks at conferences, retreats, banquets, and brunches around the country.
 She hosts her own syndicated radio program, Take It To Heart!® heard daily on hundreds of stations across the United States and around the world.
 She’s also a frequent guest on other radio and television programs such as Midday Connection, Truth Talk Live, Dr. D. James Kennedy’s Truths That Transform, Live the Promise with Susie Larson, and Family Life Today.

 Christin holds a bachelors degree in Christian Leadership with a minor in Systematic Theology, and a masters degree in Biblical Theology.
 She is married to renowned C.S.
 Lewis scholar, author, and speaker Andrew Lazo.